-Whereas the concepts of socialism and communism are invoked by the global far right as ways of attacking their political enemies on the left, this strategy was less profound among the German far right.
+Whereas the concepts of socialism and communism are invoked by the global far right as ways of attacking their political enemies on the left,173 this strategy was less profound among the German far right.
 Messages on communism/socialism were comparatively low in volume and did not follow discernible trends.
 Users discussed socialism, Marxism, and communism, including expressions of fierce opposition, as well as statements including conspiracy theories about alleged secret socialist/communist affinities of politicians or parties and claims of a socialist/communist involvement in plots regarding world political events.
 In some posts, communism was portrayed as a scheme conjured by freemasons, Jewish people, or as an ideological expression of Judaism.
 Messages were published mostly independently from news events and appeared to predominantly serve the function of ideological consolidation within the milieu rather than the aim of recruiting new followers.

-2.5.12 Racism & Xenophobia
+2.5.13 Racism & Xenophobia

-The proportion of messages allocated to each subtheme reflects the dynamics of German far-right racist discourse, as migration is a large and continuously recurring part of German public debate, and a topic the far right exploits quite successfully.
-The debate about migration is historically marked by xenophobia and racism, especially anti-black and anti-Muslim racism.
+The proportion of messages allocated to each subtheme reflects the dynamics of German far-right racist discourse, as migration is a large and continuously recurring part of German public debate, and a topic the far right exploits quite successfully.174 The debate about migration is historically marked by xenophobia and racism175, especially anti-black176 and anti-Muslim177 racism.
 Another key part of the debate related to but less centred on anti-migration sentiment is the anti-BLM & woke movement.

 Messages labelled anti-migration included both explicitly and implicitly xenophobic and racist messages.
 During the study period, a worrying increase in such messages was recorded, overall rising from 479 messages in January 2021 to 695 messages in March 2023.
 In these messages, people who migrate to Germany were generally portrayed as a threat and/or a drain on German resources.
 For example, the subtheme contains posts juxtaposing the support provided to people moving to Germany with the lack of care for homeless people, suggesting a zero-sum relationship between assistance for each group.
-This long-observed strategy plays off different minority groups against each other, which is convenient to actors who are not interested in helping either group.

-Apart from the overall increase, two event-specific peaks in message volume stood out.
-In November 2021, the Belarus-European Union border crisis intensified when Belarusian authorities allegedly used false promises to lure refugees from countries such as Iraq and Syria to Belarus, where they were then forced by Belarusian security forces to attack Polish border guards.
-The incidents were widely discussed among the far-right channels in this dataset and caused an influx of racist and conspiracist messages, including content spreading the "Great Replacement" Austausch"/"Umvolkung") ("Großer conspiracy. according to which malign forces are plotting to replace white citizens of western countries with non-white immigrants.
-A second peak was recorded during March 2022, following the Russian invasion of Ukraine.
+This long-observed strategy plays off different minority groups against each other, which is convenient to actors who are not interested in helping either group.178 forced by Belarusian security forces to attack Polish border guards.179 The incidents were widely discussed among the far-right channels in this dataset and caused an influx of racist and conspiracist messages, including content spreading the "Great Replacement" Austausch"/"Umvolkung") conspiracy. according to which malign forces are plotting to replace white citizens of western countries with non-white immigrants.180 A second peak was recorded during March 2022, following the Russian invasion of Ukraine.
 In this context, far-right channels in the dataset spoke of "mass movements", questioning the capacity of German municipal governments to deal with their arrival.
 They were likewise hostile toward Ukrainian refugees, suggesting that they could be "infected with disease".
 Further, some messages suggested "a loss of control at the borders" and shared racist speculations of non-white refugees allegedly exploiting the situation to enter Germany "uncontrolled".
-As has been the case in the aftermath of the 2015 "migration crisis", where centre-right and conservative parties could be observed to adapt both policy and rhetoric in response to far-right incitement,181,182 the far-right incitement regarding refugees from Ukraine after March 2022 has influenced the rhetoric of conservative politicians in Germany.
+As has been the case in the aftermath of the 2015 "migration crisis", where centre-right and conservative parties could be observed to adapt both policy and rhetoric in response to far-right incitement, 181,182 the far-right incitement regarding refugees from Ukraine after March 2022 has influenced the rhetoric of conservative politicians in Germany.183